chagge/launcher/README.md

 * start web browser to a bookmarked web page etc.

+After tagging, users can trigger the operation by raise their phone and speak out the corresponding speech.

 How is it different?
 ---
 1. Local, it doesn't require internet connection.
-    Almost *all* products on the market rely on internet connection, because speech recognition is a computation-intensive task, which has to be done in back-end servers.
+    Almost __all__ products on the market rely on internet connection, because speech recognition is a computation-intensive task, which has to be done in back-end servers.
     However, DVT is designed to be a light-weight speech interface.
 A voice tagging-retrieve mechanism makes it possible to do the recognition locally on the phone.
 2. Fast.
     DVT reponds extremely fast because it is local, no time wasted to communicate with the back-end decoding cluster.